MartinPankraz/ABAP-Developer-Day/student/quest1.md

 <p align="center" width="100%">
 <img alt="Invitation Email" src="../img/student/Quest1/CheckOutlook.jpg"  width="800">
 </p>
+>>Note: If you have not done so yet, accept the invite.
+You will be asked to Accept certain permissions to read your profile.

 2. Open [Microsoft Teams](https://teams.microsoft.com/).
 When doing that it is best to use the Browser experience (in order not to interfere with any other local Teams and Accounts that you might have installed).

 3. Check if you have Excel on-prem installed.
 Here you do not need to authenticate and it is fine to use the rich-client.
 In Quest 4 we will connect to an OData service and read data from our Online Store.
+>> Note: if you want you can go to [Office.com](https://www.office.com/?auth=2&home=1) and click on "Install Apps" to run the OfficeSetup.exe which will insatll the rich clients for Excel (and other Office apps)

 4. For the last exercise we are going to integrate in [Microsoft Word](https://www.office.com/launch/word?auth=2).
 You can open and create a Blank document from there.